xxdaggerxx/EmbedApp/README.md

 $CustomerData->country = "United Statesdsf";
 $CustomerData->name = "John Doe";
 $CustomerData->hpnumber = "383748743";
+$CustomerData->occasion = "none";
+//Leave these variables blank.
 $CustomerData->gender = "none";
 $CustomerData->forwho = "none";
-$CustomerData->occasion = "none";
-//Leave these variables blank.
 $CustomerData->coupon = "";
 $CustomerData->cdtoken = "";

-//send invoice. if false, no invoice will be sent.
+//send polcyehmy invoice. if false, no invoice will be sent.
+//If oyu want to send your own invoice, then keep this as FALSE.
 $CustomerData->sendinvoice = false;

 //Identification Variables
 $referalData = new stdClass();

+///***Replace ACCESS ID with the Access ID you were given.
 $referalData->referalID = "[ACCESS ID]";
 $referalData->type = "[ACCESS ID]";

 ///Add Product Data into shopping cart array.
+//This product Data is given to you from the previous step.
+Product data contains the customization settings for each product.
-//If there are multiple products in the shopping cart, then all to the array
+//If there are multiple products in the shopping cart, then add all to the array.
 $ShoppingCart = array();
 array_push($ShoppingCart, json_decode($_POST["ProductDATA"]));